-- ^a Additional generation capacity required under the LTEMP alternatives for Western's customers over the 20-year LTEMP period to not only meet future load demand and replace unit retirements but also account for loss/gain in capacity at Glen Canyon Dam due to the alternative operating constraints. - ^b Lost capacity is the difference between the marketable capacity in Alternative A and the marketable capacity of another alternative; it represents the capacity that would need to be replaced somewhere in the power system if that alternative was implemented. - c Additional generation capacity required under the LTEMP alternatives for Western's customers over the 20-year LTEMP period to not only meet future load demand but also account for loss/gain in capacity at Glen Canyon Dam due to the alternative operating constraints
+- a Additional generation capacity required under the LTEMP alternatives for WAPA's customers over the 20-year LTEMP period to not only meet future load demand and replace unit retirements, but also to account for loss/gain in capacity at Glen Canyon Dam due to the alternative operating constraints. - b Lost capacity is the difference between the marketable capacity in Alternative A and the marketable capacity of another alternative; it represents the capacity that would need to be replaced somewhere in the power system if that alternative was implemented. - Additional generation capacity required under the LTEMP alternatives for WAPA's customers over the 20-year LTEMP period to not only meet future load demand but also account for loss/gain in capacity at Glen Canyon Dam due to the alternative operating constraints capacity.
+A higher exceedance level means SLCA/IP federal hydropower resources will be able to supply the system with all of the computed firm capacity more often than when a lower exceedance level is used.
+In addition, in the 50 to 99% exceedance range, the higher the exceedance level, the lower the firm capacity difference among alternatives.
+Therefore, the higher the exceedance level, the smaller the difference in in capital and fixed O&M costs among alternatives.